Royal Palace of Valladolid

-The Royal Palace of Valladolid was the official residence of the Kings of Spain during the period in which the Royal Court had its seat in Valladolid between 1601 and 1606, and a temporary residence of the Spanish Monarchs from Charles I to Isabella II, as well as of Napoleon during the Peninsular War.
-Currently it is the headquarters of the 4th General Sub-inspection of the Army.
+The Royal Palace of Valladolid was the official residence of the kings of Spain during the period in which the royal court had its seat in Valladolid between 1601 and 1606, and a temporary residence of the Spanish monarchs from Charles I to Isabella II, as well as of Napoleon during the Peninsular War.
+Currently it is the headquarters of the 4th General Sub-inspection of the Spanish Army.

 History

 Despite the fact that kings were present in Valladolid often, they lacked an official residence until the 17th century.
-When the Royal Court moved to the city, the palace of Francisco de Cobos fulfilled that function.
+When the Royal Court moved to the city, the palace of Francisco de los Cobos y Molina fulfilled that function.
 Francisco de los Cobos was a Secretary of State under Charles V, Holy Roman Emperor (King Charles I of Spain).
-Born in Úbeda, De the Cobos forged a spectacular political career.
-He married in 1522 with María de Mendoza, daughter of the Counts of Ribadavia, achieving thus the nobility rank that he lacked.
+Born in Úbeda, de los Cobos forged a spectacular political career.
+He married in 1522 María de Mendoza, daughter of the Count of Ribadavia, achieving thus the nobility rank that he lacked.
 De los Cobos built his palace nearby his in-laws (Palace of the Counts of Ribadavia) and next to St. Paul's Church, according to a 1524 project of royal architect Luis de Vega.
 The building was built around a magnificent, Renaissance-styled courtyard.
 Charles V later ordered its extension, resulting in a building of complicated compositions: several courtyards, chapel, state rooms...